Five things to know about T&T, Venezuela's Dragon gas deal

 In the first phase, the gas from the Dragon will boost the country’s gas supply for both the LNG and the petrochemical sectors.
 T&T plans to expand domestic gas production to 4.14 Bcf/d by the end of 2021.

-The project will cost an estimated US$100 million, according to media reports.
 First gas from Dragon is expected in 2020.

 Get the latest local and international news straight to your mobile phone for free: